Aucilla River: Course and features

 The Aucilla River flows across a karst landscape, disappearing underground and then reappearing, first at Howell Sinks near Boston, Georgia, and then approximately 30 times in the area known as the Aucilla River Sinks on the lower part of the river.
 Between the Florida-Georgia State line and U.S. Highway 90 the river flows through an area of springs, sinkholes and marshes without a main channel.
 From U.S. 90 to a few miles south of Lamont the river flows in a steep-sided valley with whitewater rapids.
 The Aucilla River Sinks, where many segments of the river are underground, starts north of Goose Pasture Road and runs to where the Wacissa River joins the Aucilla.
 The final few miles of the Aucilla below the mouth of the Wacissa flows over a broad floodplain.

 Although the Wacissa River is the largest tributary of the Aucilla River, it breaks into a number of braided channels before reaching the Aucilla.
-In the first half of the 19th Century cotton growers of Jefferson and Madison Counties wanted to carry their cotton to sea ports on the coast, but the intermittent underground segments of the Aucilla River and the narrow and shallow braided channels of the lower Wacissa did not permit the passage of barges.
+In the first half of the 19th century, cotton growers of Jefferson and Madison Counties wanted to carry their cotton to seaports on the coast, but the intermittent underground segments of the Aucilla River and the narrow and shallow braided channels of the lower Wacissa did not permit the passage of barges.
 The Wacissa and Aucilla Navigation Company was chartered in 1831 to dig a canal from the navigable portion of the Wacissa to below Nuttall Rise, where the Aucilla returns above ground for the last time before reaching the Gulf of Mexico.
 Construction of the canal did not start until 1851.
 Slaves from local plantations were hired from their owners to dig the canal, which was cut through limestone.
 Work on the canal was halted in 1856, while parts of the canal were still too shallow for loaded barges.
 By that time, railroads had reached the plantation country, removing the urgency of the need for the canal.
-In the 21st Century, a proposal to rename the Slave Canal proved to be unpopular and failed.
+In the 21st century, a proposal to rename the Slave Canal proved to be unpopular and failed.
 Today, the Slave Canal is a popular paddling trail maintained by the state of Florida.